Chapter Twenty Nine I

 Chris, “Isn’t it strange?”

-“We have trouble imagining why we would want to be any other way.”
+“We can't imagine why we would want to be any other way.”

-Kara looks at her daughter, then the others.
-She doesn’t have to say anything, she saw us out in front, the parents just catching up.
+Kara looks at her daughter, then the others, the parents just catching up.
 There is the sense they would always be catching up.

 Susan, “Is it confusing, being two bodies and one mind?”